Skip to main content

 Games and software: The star of the show

 Microsoft found itself in the awkward spot of having to debut a new console without a first-party launch title, but Sony was in an enviable position initially.
+Spider-Man: Miles Morales gave it an edge out the gate, but a lot has changed since 2020.

 On top of that, Sony recently relaunched its PS Plus service, giving subscribers access to over 700 games.
 That includes some retro titles dating back to the PS1 era.
-While it’s not as compelling as Game Pass, it’s a much-needed service that gives PlayStation fans something to do in between all the big-ticket games.
-Sony has a better ecosystem built now than it did at launch, which has only made the PS5 a stronger value.
+While it’s not as compelling as Game Pass, it’s a much-needed service that gives PlayStation fans something to do in-between all the big-ticket games.
+Sony has a better ecosystem built up now than it did at launch, which has only made the PS5 a stronger value.

 The long term